With knots, we like to keep things simple at Tackle Village.

 - It is simple to tie and can be learned in a few minutes

-- It can be tied in any conditions – cold fingers, rocking boat or when you have spotted a big fish!
+- It can be tied in any condition – cold fingers, a rocking boat, or when you have spotted a big fish!

 - Because it cinches up with a little ‘pop’ it is easy to tell when it is tied correctly

-See below for Illustrated instructions on how to tie a hook on (or a lure or fly) using the Pitzen Knot, as well as video instructions.
+See below for Illustrated instructions on how to tie a hook (or a lure or fly) using the Pitzen Knot, as well as video instructions.
 Check here for some more great and simple fishing knots.
-Along with the FG Knot for braid to mono/fluoro connections, it is one of our favourite knots.
-For the best looped connection in mono/fluoro, best to use the Non Slip Loop Knot.
+Along with the FG Knot for braid to mono/fluoro connections, it is one of our favorite knots.
+For the best-looped connection in mono/fluoro, best to use the Non-Slip Loop Knot.